vianuevm/cppStyle/README.md

         rubric.grade_student_file(filename)
 ------------------------------------------------------

-**Rubric.ini: This file is how you tell the program WHAT files to grade.
+- NOTE: rubric.ini: This file is how you tell the program WHAT files to grade.
 So if you're debugging, or switch to a new file to grade or whatever, you have to change the first line:

 [FILES]
 student_files=hello.cpp